top of page

 In this case, however, percussion therapy is applied to the body to improve circulation, relax muscle tension, and boost overall recovery.

-Percussion therapy is most commonly applied by a massage gun, which is a handheld device with adjustable pressure levels and customizable head attachments to deliver various types of relief.
+It's most commonly applied by a massage gun, which is a handheld device with adjustable pressure levels and customizable head attachments to deliver various types of relief.

 The head of the massage gun moves rapidly for vigorous pressure and can be directed back and forth across your various muscle groups for targeted massage.